TagPro: Leveling up and flair

 In TagPro, players' levels are expressed in degrees (°).
-Players begin the game at 0° and gain degrees by winning games.
+Players begin the game at 0° and gain degrees by winning games, until they reach a maximum of 360°.
 When a user reaches certain degrees or completes a miscellaneous achievement, they unlock a "flair".
 Their flair and degrees shows up next to their name while in-game.
 Degrees are earned by winning games, with each successive degree requiring more wins than the last.

 Event Flairs are awarded for specific performance during special events such as on holidays like Christmas and St. Patrick's Day.
 Often the game developers will create a brand new alternate gametype for the special event.
+Other Flairs are awarded to TagPro developers, TagPro Future Group members, Community Contributors, Moderators, Monitors, Map Testers, as well as players who have created art, maps, texture packs, or songs used in Tagpro.

+Additional flairs are awarded for players based on account age (5 and 10 years), win rate (55, 65, and 75%), donations ($10, $40, $100, $200, $300, $400, and $500), bitcoin donations, and mobile performance.

 Communication

 Players can communicate using an in-game chat feature.
 Players can send messages to all players, to their team only or if they are in a group they can send chat to their group.
 Team messages are often used to discuss strategy or to alert teammates to the location of the other team's players.
 Many players also use VoIP applications such as Mumble and Discord to communicate verbally during organized games.